bfjesso/jesso-decompiler/README.md

 This will then prompt for further input.
 Use h for help.
 To list all functions that jdc identified, use l.
 To decompile a function, first select it with s and enter the index of the function when prompted.
 Listing all the functions with l will show each functions's index.
 Once a function is selected, you can use dc to print the decompilation.
+It will ask if you want it to show line numbers for the decompiled function.

 ![Decompiling a function from test32 in the CLI](./dc-screenshot.png)